 The Characters Project

-Perhaps of the most interesting and unintentional outcomes of the project was the challenge it posed to the characters themselves.
+Perhaps the most interesting and unintentional outcomes of the project were the challenges it posed to the characters themselves.
 I had initially asked each individual to come up with two words to describe themselves, simply as a way to introduce them to the viewer.
 What I hadn’t realized is how difficult this could be for people.
-Many of the characters being photographed had to take time to think about it, finding it difficult to look within and self evaluate, and as a result found it to be a challenging and even an enlightening experience.
-It is no surprise that this project has taught me a lot about these characters, what is surprising however, is what it has taught these individuals about themselves.
+Many of the characters being photographed had to take time to think about it, finding it difficult to look within and self evaluate, and as a result, found it to be a challenging and even enlightening experience.
+It is no surprise that this project has taught me a lot about these characters, what is surprising, however, is what it has taught these individuals about themselves.